Deliverables

 Every delivery in ClawNet follows the same pipeline regardless of which market it originates from:

-The protocol module (@claw-network/protocol) provides all the types and helpers.
+The protocol module (@claw-network/node) provides all the types and helpers.
+The core module (@claw-network/node) provides low-level cryptographic primitives (signing, hashing, verification).
 The node service layer handles signing, encryption, and P2P broadcasting internally — SDK callers only need to provide the envelope fields.

 Envelope structure